UCL-CCS/HemePure-GPU/README.md

 * LBGK + LES - Inclusion of large eddy simulation approximation to assist in higher Re flow modelling.

 Inlet/Outlet boundary conditions (compile time):
-*Pressure
+* Pressure
   - Sinusoidal profile (constant pressure enabled using)
   - Transient profile
   - Sponge layer (outlets) - Acts on a pressure outlet but modifies the viscosity near the outlet to increase stability of the simulation (defined with collision kernel).
 * Velocity
   - Constant magnitude with parabolic profile for circular inlets
   - Transient profile with parabolic profile for circular inlets
   - Transient profile with Poiseuille-like profile for non-circular inlets

 Wall boundary conditions (compile time):
  * Bounceback - simple rigid walls

 Data output (run time):
 * Extraction of data from the following locations in a domain:
- - point on surface
+  - Point on surface
- - line between two points
+  - Line between two points
- - plane through the domain
+  - Plane through the domain
- - inlets
+  - Inlets
- - outlets
+  - Outlets
- - whole wall surface
+  - Wall surface
- - whole domain
+  - Whole domain
 * Checkpoint restart from written data file

 ## Compilation #